-The Millbury Water System is required to sample customers' tap water from 20 DEP approved locations once every 3 years.
-In 2019, we were only able to obtain 19 samples during the required sampling period (June - September).
-As a result, we will need to resample for lead.
+The Millbury Water System is required to sample customers' tap water from 20 DEP-approved locations once every 3 years.
+In 2020, we were only able to obtain 18 samples during the required sampling period (June - September).
+As a result, we will need to resample for lead and copper at 20 targeted and DEP-approved customer sites in 2021 between June and September.
 Customers participating in the program will receive their sampling results in the mail.